German-themed beer festivals take place in the Lower Mainland each fall including Oktoberfest events in Vancouver, Port Moody and elsewhere.

 The Oktoberfest event in Port Moody takes place in a giant tent at 100 Newport Drive outside the Port Moody Public Library and just a short walk from the Inlet Centre SkyTrain Station.

-Port Moody Oktoberfest hours of operation for the 2017 season are from 4 to 10 pm on the Friday evenings and from noon until 10 pm on the Saturdays and Sundays.
+Port Moody Oktoberfest hours of operation last year were from 4 to 10 pm on the Friday evening and from noon until 10 pm on the Saturday and Sunday.
+2018 details are to be confirmed.

-Regular admission to each event is about $20 per person, or $50 for a Full Festival Pass which is good for all six days.
-Groups of 10 can also reserve a private table for $500 which entitles them to 10 complimentary beers and 10 food items.
+Regular admission to each event last year was about $20 per person, or $50 for a Full Festival Pass which was good for all six days.
+(Note: Last year the event ran for 6 days, whereas in 2018 it’s just the one weekend.)
+Groups of 10 could also reserve a private table for $500 which entitled them to 10 complimentary beers and 10 food items.

 Port Moody Oktoberfest calls itself “Western Canada’s largest and most original Oktoberfest,” so it’s not a tiny affair.
 Another nice thing is the fact that proceeds from the event benefit the local Eagle Ridge Hospital Foundation.